Source of Internal Crosstalk in Silicon Photomultipliers: Experimental methodology and iCT model

 Measurements were taken in vacuum using the VERA setup, which is described in detail in \cite{lewis_measurements_2025}.
 Device output pulses were converted to a voltage reading using a high-speed transimpedance amplifier constructed in-house, and waveforms from the amplifier were recorded using a CAEN DT5730 digitizer.
 Cooling was provided by liquid nitrogen supplied to a cold finger, with feedback control used to maintain temperature stability of ±0.1 K. All measurements in this study were taken in dark.

-The mean number of iCT avalanches produced per primary pulse, $\lambda_{iCT}$, can be described using an effective model as a function of overvoltage $\Vov$ as given in Eq.\ref{eq:lambdaiCT}.
+The mean number of iCT avalanches produced per primary pulse, $\lambda_{iCT}$, can be described using an effective model as a function of overvoltage $\Vov$ as given in \autoref{eq:lambdaiCT}.

-The terms in square brackets represent an `internal detection efficiency' for the secondary photons generated by in the primary SPAD avalanche, where:
+The term in square brackets represent an `internal detection efficiency' for the secondary photons generated by the primary SPAD avalanche.
+This is similar to the approach validated in \cite{croix2025mappingphotondetectionefficiency} where:

 \begin{itemize} \item $\yield(\Vov)$ - the mean number of secondary photons emitted per avalanche.
-This parameter follows a Poisson distribution and is reported to increase linearly with the charge gain of the device \cite{Raymond_stimulated_emission_TED_2024,lewis_measurements_2025}, with an emission spectrum peaked in the near-IR.
+This parameter is reported to increase linearly with the charge gain of the device \cite{Raymond_stimulated_emission_TED_2024,lewis_measurements_2025}, with an emission spectrum peaked in the near-IR.
 As such $\yield(\Vov)$ can be represented by a linear function, which simplifies to: